luca-bassoricci/dependabot/README.md

 It is possible to set up system hooks on Gitlab instance level as well.
 Make sure `SETTINGS__CREATE_PROJECT_HOOK` is set to `false` so project specific hooks are not created automatically.

 # Adding projects

+In order for application to start updating dependencies, projects have to be registered first which will create scheduled dependency update jobs.
+Several ways of adding projects exist.

 ## Automatically